jaguarj/goingplaces/README.md

 **goingplaces** is an app that lets users post travel tips about the places they've visited!
-All a user has to do to make a new post is just sign up, and then the user will be routed to the home page to view a list of current cities.
+All a user has to do to make a new post is sign up, and then the user will be routed to the home page to view a list of current cities.

 Users can add, edit, and delete posts on the city of their choosing and they can also see all of their posts on their profile page.

+One challenge for this project were implementing ruby on rails with its ready-made routes and classes and instance variables.
+Ruby is so easy, it's hard.
+The other challenge for this project was working as a team.
+But we handled this challenge well, using specific github and workflow protocols and by keeping good communication.

 ## Technologies Used

 * HTML
-* CSS
+* CSS-SASS
 * Ruby
 * Rails
 * Bootstrap